Surutti

-Parent scale this raga is equivalent to Khamaj thaat of Hindustani Music.
+The parent scale of this raga is equivalent to Khamaj thaat of Hindustani Music.
 The Janaka raga of this raga is known as Harikedāragowla in the Muthuswami Dikshitar school of music.

 The notes of this raga is equivalent to Mixolydian mode of Western music but note order is zig-zag.

 Structure and Lakshana

 Its structure is as follows (see swaras in Carnatic music for details on below notation and terms):